 There is a total of four different areas.
 These are:

-- Team National Factory Direct: Mostly includes savings on physical items, up to 65%.
+- Team National Factory Direct: Mostly includes savings on physical items.

 - Group Buying Power: Offers savings on various types of services for individuals and for businesses.

-- Team National Business Exchange: Focuses on discounts for local businesses.
+- Business Services: Focuses on discounts for local businesses.

 Team National basically functions as a buying club, where the company uses purchasing power to buy items and then offers them at a discount.